 Action list for SEMT Welfare Take actions to secure the immediate safety of pupils and staff - this may include evacuation or invacuation/shelter i.e. keeping pupils and staff inside the building.
 Establish the whereabouts of all pupils, staff, and visitors using timetables, registers and the visitor's book, and make a list of those unaccounted for.
-Communications Communications systems are put under enormous pressure in the immediate aftermath of an en but are vital to ensuring a well-managed response. nergency, Rumours spread quickly within a school community, and can cause great distress in a crisis situat best way of preventing rumours is to inform people quickly, simply and factually ion.
-The Consider emergency communication needs.
-Dedicate lines for incoming and outgoing calls and an extra support for reception.
-If necessary, see support from SCC Contingency Planning Unit, who can public helpline for enquiries from the public in the event of a major emergency. - Agree who is the most appropriate main point of contact with the affected family/families.
+Communications Communications systems are put under enormous pressure in the immediate aftermath of an emo ergency, but are vital to ensuring a well-managed response.
+Rumours spread quickly within a school community, and can cause great distress in a crisis situation on.
+The best way of preventing rumours is to inform people quickly, simply and factually Consider emergency communication needs.
+Dedicate lines for incoming and outgoing calls and arr - extra support for reception.
+If necessary, see support from SCC Contingency Planning Unit, who ca a public helpline for enquiries from the public in the event of a major emergency. in set up a public helpline for enquines from the public in the event of a major emergency.
+Agree who is the most appropriate main point of contact with the affected family/families.
 An early decision should be made about how to inform parents.
 Make use of telephone trees or other methods to ensure parents are informed quickly and efficiently.
 It is important to agree a pre-prepared factual statement or the telephone tree will distort the message.
-However, in the case of a fatal incident, the police will normally inform the parents of the child or children involved.
-All staff should be informed as soon as possible, being given the same, accurate information, as should the school governors.
+However, in the case of a fatal incident, the police will normally inform the parents of the

+All staff should be informed as soon as possible, being given the same, accurate information, as should the school governors. should the school governors.
 Agree a process for communicating the information with all members of staff, including those who are not working today.
 Inform staff of any agreed changes to the regular school timetable or cancellation of normal school events.
 Media Management If possible, avoid responding to media enquiries and direct them to the Police if they are present It may be appropriate and beneficial for the Headteacher or a nominated representative to make a press statement or be interviewed.
 Ensure that there is an agreed official spokesperson that is well briefed and prepared should an interview become necessary.
 Do not allow the press onto the school premises or give them access to children/staff unless there is a specific reason and permission and consents are in place.
 Ensure that any media access to the site, staff and pupils is controlled.
 If there is likely to be a high media presence at the school site, it may be appropriate to pre-designate an area for media vans and journalists if they arrive at the school and from which interviews can be given.
 This may prevent the media blocking access routes to the school or intimidating pupils and staff.
 In a major emergency, the police can deal with the press and prevent intrusion onto the site.
 Be aware of the potential problems caused by the spread of misinformation through pupil and/or staff use of mobile phones.
 Premises and Resources Ensure access to site for emergency services Open/close parts of school as required, and turn off water, gas and electricity supplies if necessary Establish a safe and secure base for the SEMT also referred to as co-ordination room - refer to section 5.2.
 Ensure the security of the school premises Continuity and Recovery Are any critical areas impacted?
 Look at alternative arrangements Use Business Continuity Matrix Table - see appendix 5.